 Extensible Service Proxy

-APIs using OpenAPI: The API backend can run on Google App Engine Flexible Environment, Google Kubernetes Engine, Google Compute Engine, Kubernetes, or on-premises deployments.
+APIs using OpenAPI: The API backend can run on the App Engine flexible environment, Google Kubernetes Engine (GKE), Compute Engine, Kubernetes, or on-premises deployments.

-APIs using gRPC: The API backend can run on Google Kubernetes Engine, Google Compute Engine, Kubernetes, or on-premises deployments.
+APIs using gRPC: The API backend can run on GKE, Compute Engine, Kubernetes, or on-premises deployments.

 A request is sent on the following path:

 - A request to your code is received and is sent to the Endpoints Management module within Endpoints Frameworks.

 - Endpoints Frameworks routes the request to your backend code.

 You can use Endpoints Frameworks with or without API management functionality.
 Use of Endpoints Frameworks without API management functionality is offered at no charge.
-API management functionality is charged according to Cloud Endpoints pricing page.
+API management functionality is charged according to the Endpoints pricing page.

-If the service is running behind the Extensible Service Proxy, the backend code can be written in any language and framework, such as Python Flask, Java Jersey, Node.JS Express.
+If the service is running behind ESP, you can write the backend code in any language and framework, such as Python Flask, Java Jersey, or Node.js Express.
 In such environments, there is no need to use Endpoints Frameworks for API management.